NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 #### `hardhat_setMinGasPrice`

-change the minimum gas price accepted by the network (in wei)
+Change the minimum gas price accepted by the network (in wei)

 #### `hardhat_setNonce`